 A: You would need to speak with your lender directly; but Tax Collectors caution that the taxes will still be due and payable.

 Q: I want my property taxes back since it was financially difficult to pay them by May 4, 2020.
 Can you give me a refund?

 A: No. By law, taxes were due on or before April 10, 2020.
 In San Mateo County, this deadline date was extended to May 4, 2020 due to the Shelter In Place Order.
 No action taken by the Governor relieved property owners of the requirement to pay the taxes that were due and that will be due in the future on that property.
 Taxes due on a property will remain due and have not been waived.
-The only payment that taxpayers may be able to avoid, based on their individual situation demonstrated to the satisfaction of the Tax Collector, is the penalty for paying late.
+The only payment that taxpayers may be able to avoid, based on their individual situation demonstrated to the satisfaction of the Tax Collector, is the penalty and fees for paying late.
 In no event are the actual taxes waived.

 Q: Can I apply now to not pay my December 10 property taxes and have those penalties waived?

 A: No. Taxpayers are still required to pay their taxes.
 Each application period for penalty relief will open after the deadline for timely payment has passed, and the Tax Collector will review each application with support documentation to determine if a penalty waiver is justified.

 Q: Should I not pay and hope I get penalty relief?

 A: Such an action is ill-advised.
 Property taxes pay for critical services such as salaries for teachers, police and sheriff, fire, road paving and other services provided by local government.
 While Tax Collectors understand that there will be serious financial harm to some property owners as a result of the pandemic, the harm will not be universal in severity and unlikely to impact every property owner.